VishwasSonker/Placement-Predictor/README.md

 - Instant predictions without retraining the model
 - Easy to deploy and share

+## 🛠 Technologies Used

+- Python 3
+- Scikit-learn – for training Logistic Regression
+- Streamlit – for creating the web interface
+- Pickle – for saving/loading the trained model

 ---

 ## 🚀 Demo
 (Once deployed, add your app link here)

 ---